holgerkrupp/PodcastClient/README.md

 ### Refresh and Downloads
 - [x] refresh podcast content via Button
-- [x] refresh all with pull to refresh
+- [ ] refresh all with pull to refresh
+- [ ] refresh all using background scheduler

 - [x] download episodes
 - - [x] show download progress
 - - [x] delete files